L'Art de Vivre barge

 Review of L'Art de Vivre barge

-The L'Art de Vivre barge ship (translated as "The Art of Living") was built in Deptford, England, in 1917 as a cargo barge.
-Currently, the vessel serves as a luxury hotel barge - owned and operated by European Waterways.
+The L'Art de Vivre barge (translated as "The Art of Living") was built in Deptford, England, in 1917 as a cargo vessel.
+Today, she serves as a luxury hotel barge owned and operated by European Waterways.

 L'Art de Vivre barge cruise ship

-In 1975, the ship was converted into a luxury hotel barge by Florian Waleski, the man who operated the barge until 1997.
-Then she was bought by European Waterways and had an interior makeover of the galley and cabins.
-For the next 10 years, L'Art de Vivre was the one and only hotel barge to navigate the shoal reaches of upper Nivernais Canal, Burgundy.
-In 2008, the barge ship underwent the 3rd refit, with more than USD 200,000 invested in only 4 new cabins.
+In 1975, the vessel was converted into a luxury hotel barge by Florian Waleski, who operated her until 1997.
+She was then acquired by European Waterways, which redesigned the interior, including the galley and passenger cabins.
+For the next decade, L'Art de Vivre was the only hotel barge navigating the shallow reaches of the upper Nivernais Canal in Burgundy.
+In 2008, she underwent her third major refit, with over USD 200,000 invested in four new cabins.